This page outlines our available class offerings. Please take a look and consider enrolling to customize your after-school experience.

 WEAR YOUR CROWN

-Prepare for the Annual Event 2022
+Prepare for the nest Annual Event 2024

 These sessions focus on the social and professional development of young men and ladies of our community.
 This is a two-month workshop that focuses on the practical application of skills and values learned in the workshop classes.
 There will be guest presenters and hand-on-activities, by the end of these sessions participants will have learned social etiquette, dancing and participate in a community service project.
 These skills will help our Prince and Princess to develop into talented leaders.
-The final event is an Annual Cotillion Ball where young people will display their Community Service.
+The final event is an Annual Wear Your Crown Cotillion Ball where young people will display their Community Service.

 This program is recommended for ages 9-18.